cloudposse/docs/content/terraform-modules/security/terraform-aws-organization-access-role.md

                 &displayName=Dev
 ```

-#### :information_source: NOTE
+{{% dialog type="info" icon="fa-info-circle" title="Note" %}}

-> You can use [terraform-aws-organization-access-group](https://github.com/cloudposse/terraform-aws-organization-access-group) module to create an IAM Group and Policy to grant permissions to delegated IAM users in the Organization's master account to access a member account.
+You can use [terraform-aws-organization-access-group](https://github.com/cloudposse/terraform-aws-organization-access-group) module to create an IAM Group and Policy to grant permissions to delegated IAM users in the Organization's master account to access a member account.
+{{% /dialog %}}

 # References